Timeline of Cardiff history: The city of Cardiff – the largest coal port in the world

 1905: Cardiff was granted city status by Edward VII and the Mayor became the Lord Mayor, with the right to use "The Right Honourable".

 1907: Queen Alexandra Dock was opened; it was the largest in Cardiff.

 1909: The University building in Cathays Park was opened.
 The first Clark's Pies were produced.

 1910: Cardiff City played their first match at Ninian Park.

 1912: National Museum Cardiff established, opening to the public in 1922.

 1913: The record amount of around 10.7 million tons of coal were exported through Cardiff docks.
 This was the high point of the docks.

 The decline of the docks

 1916: Roald Dahl was born in Llandaff, Cardiff.

 1919: Four days of race riots take place in June, leading to the deaths of three men.

 1923: The BBC began broadcasting from studios in Castle Street.

 1927: Cardiff City beat Arsenal 1–0 to win the FA Cup.

 1930: Cardiff Round Table, the local branch of Round Table Britain & Ireland, was founded, being the 26th table in the organisation.

 1931: Cardiff Municipal Airport was opened on Pengam Moors.

 1932: The first miners' hunger march to start in Cardiff, left for London to protest about unemployment.

 1935: The first RAC Welsh Rally started from Cardiff.

 1937: Shirley Bassey was born in Tiger Bay, Cardiff.

+1938: The county borough of Cardiff was extended to include Rumney.